RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 ### System Overview

-![Figure 1: System circuitry implemented on a bread board](./images/circuit.png)
+![Figure 1: System circuitry implemented on a bread board](./images/circuit.png) *Figure 1: System circuitry implemented on a bread board*

 ![Figure 2: System electircal schematic with a 5V supply](./images/schematic.png)
+*Figure 2: System electircal schematic with a 5V supply*
 ### Inputs

 The MCP9700 is a linear thermistor integrated circuit [1].
 It has 3 pins, as shown in Figure 2.
 The thermistor's resistance changes with temperature, which, in turn, affects the voltage at $V_{out}$.
 By monitoring this voltage change with the microcontroller, the temperature can be recorded.
 The relationship between the voltage and temperature is given by Equation (1) [1].